 RLC Series circuit, phasor diagram with solved problem

-In contrast to RLC parallel circuit, the RLC series circuit contains all the three passive electrical components, Resistor Capacitor, and Inductor in series across an AC source.
+In contrast to the RLC parallel circuit, the RLC series circuit contains all three passive electrical components, Resistor Capacitor, and Inductor in series across an AC source.
 As there is only one path for current in a series combination, the current in all these components is the same in magnitude and phase.

-We know that voltage and current are in phase in a pure resistor while current leads in a purely capacitive circuit and the case of a purely inductive circuit, current lags.
+We know that voltage and current are in phase in a pure resistor while current leads in a purely capacitive circuit and in the case of a purely inductive circuit, current lags.
 So, what about the voltage across each component, if their behavior is so different?

 To answer the question, we will first find the impedance of the series RLC circuit.